skinofthesoul/grav-plugin-cloudinary/README.md

 At the moment you need to upload and manage files directly in your Cloudinary account, and you can only output videos and lists of videos in the way outlined above.
 I would like to, roughly listed by priority:

 - test whether the plugin clashes with responsive image plugins or the like
+- add format options fields to Admin
 - add management options, especially uploading, via Grav Admin plugin
 - add support for images
+- add support for subfolders in Cloudinary
-- maybe add support for Markdown tags
+- maybe add support for Markdown shortcodes

 Let me know if you have suggestions for improvement!